Nationals vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 28 hits with six doubles, a triple, five home runs, five walks and 20 RBI.
-He's also stolen four bases.
+- Reynolds has recorded 28 hits with six doubles, a triple, five home runs and five walks.
+He has driven in 20 runs with four stolen bases.

-- Reynolds has recorded at least one hit in three games in a row.
-In his last five games he is hitting .294 with three doubles, two walks and three RBI.
+- Reynolds has hit safely in three games in a row.
+In his last five games he is batting .294 with three doubles, two walks and three RBI.

 Reynolds Recent Games